 | The organization should compare outputs against objectives to verify that all the requirements are satisfied.
 Processes are needed to gather data.
 Examples include

 measurement, monitoring, reviews, audits and performance analysis.

-If you need assistance or have any doubt and need to ask any question contact me at: email@example.com or call at +919923345531.
+If you need assistance or have any doubt and need to ask any question contact me at email@example.com or call at +919923345531.
 You can also contribute to this discussion and I shall be very happy to publish them in this blog.
-Your comment and suggestion is also welcome.
+Your comment and suggestion are also welcome.